yhomarys-qa/qa-portfolio/02-Test-Cases/Search/TC-011_Search_Numeric_Input.md

 ---

 ## ✅ Expected Result
-- System handles numeric input correctly
-- Relevant results are displayed (if applicable)
+- No matching results are displayed
-- No errors occur
+- A "No results found" message is shown